Vilbeee/Ville-s-Portfolio/README.md

 * Visualization using likert scale plots and bar graphs.
 * Short descriptive analysis on the results.

+# [Airbnb Project: Exploratory Data Analysis With R: Regression & Visualization]

+The aim of this project is to explore Stockholm's Airbnb listings data and analyze it using R. The aim is to view the data from the perspective of a customer as well as an Airbnb host.

+### Work in progress

 # More to come